salama/object-machine/object/instructions.md

 The result of InstanceGet is a Slot though, which can then be used in a Set instruction.

-InstanceGet is one of the few instrucitons that has a default implementation at the object machine level, resulting in a Set.
+InstanceGet is one of the few instructions that has a default implementation at the object machine level, resulting in a Set.

 ### MethodEnter